TOP 13 IMPORTANT THINGS YOU SHOULD KNOW BEFORE VISITING THE UNITED ARAB EMIRATES

 The United Arab Emirates is the land in the Middle East.
 It is a federation that consists of seven emirates – Abu Dhabi, Ajman, Dubai, Fujairah, Ras Al Khaimah, Sharjah, and Umm Al Quwain.
-Each emirate is governed by a different ruler, called the sheikh, and each of them has absolute power over their land, but together they form the Federal Supreme Council.
+Each emirate is governed by a different ruler, called the sheik, and each of them has absolute power over their land, but together they form the Federal Supreme Council.
 These members then elect the prime minister and president of the nation.
 Abu Dhabi serves as the capital of the UAE.
 The land of the Emirates has been occupied for thousands of years, but now most of the population consists of expats.

 Abu Dhabi and Dubai are undoubtedly the most popular places to visit in the UAE.
 Yes, they are worth visiting as the architecture is just incredible there!
 However, you should also consider taking a tour in the desert and visit those oases that grow eucalyptus and date palms.

-There are around 10 million people living in UAE, but the funny part is that expatriates and immigrants make up to 88% of the population!
-Yeah, UAE has the highest migrant rate in the world!
+There are around 10 million people living in the UAE, but the funny part is that expatriates and immigrants make up to 88% of the population!
+Yeah, the UAE has the highest migrant rate in the world!
 And therefore, it is a very diverse country.
 Here you will find many Indians, Pakistanis, Bangladeshis, Europeans, Latino-Americans, and many other nationalities.
-Yeah, we have to mention that there are more males than females, and the gender imbalance is huge.
+We have to mention that there are more males than females, and the gender imbalance is huge.
 Even if the women are now participating more in everyday life, women’s participation in the labor force remains one of the lowest in the world, most of the ladies traditionally get married and raise children as house-wifes.
 Working women usually go for education and health care.
-And even if it is considered that women have equal rights as men, there`s patriarchy in UAE and it is still visible in society – men take all the main roles in politics and religious areas.
+And even if it is considered that women have equal rights as men, there`s patriarchy in the UAE and it is still visible in society – men take all the main roles in politics and religious areas.

 4. Language and culture